 Lake Placid is famously known as the two-time Olympic host city, years 1932 and 1980.
 However, there is so much more to it.
-With covid changing and cancelling all our 2020 travel plans, we have had to pivot many times.
-We did not plan much before getting to Lake Placid, but boy were we blown away!
+When Covid hit and cancelled all our 2020 travel plans, we pivoted and booked a spontaneous trip up to Lake Placid.
+We didn’t plan much before getting to Lake Placid, but boy were we blown away!
 We are firmly in the camp that adores Lake Placid.
 Keep reading below to see what we got up to in Lake Placid and surrounding areas, and our suggested 4 Day Lake Placid Itinerary!

 We opted to stay in an Airbnb cabin in Jay, NY, which was a short (30 mins) and very scenic drive from Lake Placid.
 We opted for this as we needed down time to work and simply relax in a space bigger than our NYC shoebox.
 This being said, there are many hotel and airbnb options within Lake Placid to choose from as well.
 The Crowne Plaza and Mirror Lake Inn looked unbelievable, albeit expensive!